junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (keep hinting Cas can hear Angels)

 ### draft notes

+During handling Grayle: Grayle: "I'm a collector" "A collector and the crime boss, how does that work?"
+"Isn't that the same thing?
+Now, Detective, where are we?
+Right, I want to know if it can feel pain" Cas: "Do you realize she's screaming?" (more visual description of the tortured angel) Doctor to Cas: "You talk about it like it's alive" River: "Like it's your own kind" Amy: "You said 'she'" River: "What are you, really?"
+(Cas handle trust issue with Doctor/River/Amy when Dean's not there endorse/defend/help him)

 Doctor/River: "Why did you lie to me?"
 "When one's in love with an ageless God who insists on the face of a 12-year-old, one does one's best to hide the damage" "It must hurt.
 Come here."
 "Yes.
 The wrist is pretty bad, too" "That was a stupid waste of regeneration energy.
 Nothing is gained by you being a sentimental idiot."
 (Doctor: "Not like I need it anymore" "No" "Yes.
 We both know I only get twelve chances, this is the last one, so it will be.")